-UCCI Executive Committee Members … David Meyer, President; David Zimmerman, Vice-President; Joseph Payette, Secretary; Matthew Prochaska and Samuel Newton (Members), joined nearly 2,000 county leaders in Washington, D.C. for the National Association of Counties (NACo) Legislative Conference.
+UCCI Executive Committee Members … David Meyer, President; David Zimmerman, Vice-President; Joseph Payette, Secretary; Matthew Prochaska and Samuel Newton (Members), joined county leaders from around the country in Washington, D.C. for the National Association of Counties (NACo) Legislative Conference.

 UCCI Executive Committee Members